thoth-tech/handbook/docs/company/reports/t1-2022/company-report-v2.md

   - reviews
   - high scores and achievements.

-### Include a forecast of the likely state for each project at the end of the trimester
+### Achievments Made So Far

-Things we have working so far: On startup of arcade machine the games are cloned from GitHub, these are displayed on a menu page and when selected open up the game in a new window on top of the arcade machine, when escape key is hit, user is taken back to games menu.
+On startup of arcade machine the games are cloned from GitHub, these are displayed on a menu page and when selected open up the game in a new window on top of the arcade machine, when escape key is hit, user is taken back to games menu.
 We have a working grid layout and button class.

+### Forecast of the likely state for each project at the end of the trimester

+I believe we as a team see the software side of the arcade machine mostly completed, this being a working solution that has intro screens leading to a menu of options (play, options, exit), when play is clicked, the user is taken to a games menu where they can scroll through and select and play games.
+Users will have the option to change the display, audio, turn off music etc. The games menu can be displayed in a carousel or a tile layout.

 ### Indicate any changes to plans for the project.

+To date, there are no changes to the plans that have been set out.
+This may be subject to change as time goes on.

-### Add any new projects that have started since 2.1P was created
+### New projects that have started since 2.1P was created

+To date, there are no changes to the plans that have been set out.
+This may be subject to change as time goes on.

 #### _Project Members (5)_